 The regulation also clearly requires that the management of resources necessary to implement and to carry out the procedures and policies be defined within the QMS.
-To comply with these expectations, the QMS must include adequate provisions to review the allocation of resources to key processes as well as management reviews which are aimed at identifying if a process is under-resourced.
-For example, corrective actions which are systematically late could be indicative of an inadequate provision of resources.
+To conform to these expectations, the QMS has to include adequate provisions to review the allocation of resources to key processes as well as management reviews which are aimed at identifying whether a process is underresourced.
+For example, corrective actions that are systematically late could be indicative of an inadequate provision of resources.

 Management of resources also includes the selection and control of suppliers and subcontractors, with emphasis on critical suppliers in accordance with risk.
-Any processes which are assured through suppliers and subcontractors need to have adequate controls defined to demonstrate that these are under control.
-This should include selection and/or qualification criteria, as well as process for monitoring performance/output.
-For critical or high-risk suppliers, a regular audit program is also advisable.
+Any processes that are assured through suppliers and subcontractors need to have adequate provision defined to demonstrate that these are under control.
+This should include selection and/or qualification criteria, as well as a process for monitoring performance/output.
+For critical or high risk suppliers, a regular audit program is also advisable.
 As with other clauses, the key is to scale the actions commensurate with the risk.